 Sedans and Compact Cars

-• Fines for Overloading: If you exceed the car’s capacity, you could face fines and penalties for overloading, which is considered a traffic violation in the UAE.
+- Fines for Overloading: In case you overload the car, you might be penalized and fined for overloading, which is classified as a violation of traffic in the UAE.

 SUVs and 4×4 Vehicles

-• Maximum Passengers: SUVs and 4x4s can generally seat five to seven passengers, including the driver.
+- Maximum Passengers: SUVs and 4x4s may accommodate five or seven passengers, inclusive of the driver.

 Pick-up Trucks

-Pick-up trucks are often seen on the roads in the UAE, particularly for commercial and construction purposes.
-While the cargo bed of a pick-up truck may seem like a potential space for passengers, UAE law is strict about this.
+Pick-up trucks are frequently found in the UAE, especially for commercial and construction purposes.
+Although the cargo bed of a pick-up truck can be considered as a possible item that can accommodate passengers, the UAE law is rigid on this.

-• No Passengers in Cargo Bed: It is illegal to transport passengers in the cargo bed of a pick-up truck unless there are designated jump seats equipped with seatbelts.
+- No Passengers in Cargo Bed: Passengers should not be carried in the cargo bed of a pick-up truck unless there are jump seats provided with seatbelts.

-• Fines and Penalties: Allowing people to sit in the open bed of a pick-up truck can lead to heavy fines and penalties.
-This rule is in place to ensure the safety of passengers and reduce the risk of injury during accidents.
+- Fines and Penalties: The violation of sitting in the open bed of a pick-up truck may cause hefty fines and penalties.
+This is because this rule provides safety to passengers and minimizes the chances of injuries suffered in accidents.

 Driver’s License Limitations in the UAE